How Long Does It Take to Walk a Mile?

-The key to weight loss is to burn more calories than you take in.
-According to the CDC, walking at a moderate pace (3.5mph) will enable a 154-pound person to burn about 280 calories per hour, while walking at a vigorous pace (4.5mph) will allow them to burn approximately 460 calories an hour.
+The key to weight loss is to burn more calories than you consume.
+According to the CDC, walking at a moderate pace (3.5 mph) will enable a 154-pound person to burn about 280 calories per hour, while walking at a vigorous pace (4.5mph) will allow them to burn approximately 460 calories an hour.

-Whether or not you’re walking to lose weight, walking has been shown to have a host of other benefits, including improved cardiovascular health, a lower risk of diabetes and stroke, improved mood, stronger bones, and better balance.
+Regardless of what you’re doing to lose weight, walking has been shown to offer a host of other benefits.
+They include improved cardiovascular health, a lower risk of diabetes and stroke, improved mood, stronger bones, and better balance.
 And remember: Any amount of exercise is better than none.

 “According to the recent government guidelines, even just 10 minutes of movement daily can optimize your health,” says Backe.
 “If you’re walking a brisk mile, it can take you as little as 15 minutes, which means that you’re already getting more than minimum movement for optimal health.”